 Ultrasound, otherwise known as a sonogram, is a tool used to identify a variety of different diseases and illnesses.
 Our veterinarian and team have spent many hours training with radiologists to become proficient in imaging your pet.

 Your pet’s heart is very similar to your own in that it also has four chambers and valves, with the responsibility to pump blood throughout the entire body.
 There are certain breeds that are predisposed to heart disease or abnormal valves as they age.
 Our team will work diligently to listen for abnormalities or symptoms in your pet that may indicate heart disease.
 If your pet has heart disease, we can perform an echocardiogram, or heart ultrasound, to help determine the problem so that we can work with you on a course of treatment for your pet.
+This service is offered through our referral network.

 There are a variety of different illnesses and diseases that can be diagnosed through blood work.
 We have a full Heska laboratory in our veterinary hospital.
 This gives us the ability to answer any of your questions within minutes.
 Kidney disease, diabetes, liver disease and infections are just some of the problems that we can diagnose with our equipment.